nuxencs/seasonpackarr/README.md

 You can configure a decent part of the features seasonpackarr provides.
 I will explain the most important ones here in more detail.

+### Config Reload

+seasonpackarr watches the active `config.yaml` file.
+It loads each change into a new snapshot, reapplies `SEASONPACKARR__...` environment overrides, and validates the complete result before it becomes active.
+An invalid or partially written file is rejected.
+The last valid config stays active.

+These settings reload while seasonpackarr runs:

+- torrent client connections and import policies
+- API token
+- smart mode and fuzzy matching
+- Discord webhook and notification levels
+- log level

+These settings configure components that start once and require a restart:

+- server host and port
+- metadata provider credentials
+- log path, maximum size, and backup count
+- `disableConfigFile`

+The restart after the first generated config edit is still required because the initial process exits when its client configuration is incomplete.

 ### Torrent Client Configuration

 Each entry under `clients` connects seasonpackarr to one torrent client instance.
 Set the `type` field to either